(last updated: 04.01.2018)

 One of the main documents on NB8 cooperation is the NB8 Wise Men Report (991.87 KB, PDF), also known as the Birkavs-Gade Report, completed in August 2010, which provides concrete guidelines for promoting cooperation between the eight countries.
 The initiator of the report was Latvia, who was the NB8 Cooperation Coordinator in 2010 and it was compiled by former Latvian Prime Minister and Foreign Minister Valdis Birkavs and former Danish Defence Minister Søren Gade.
 The report identifies specific suggestions to improve cooperation, including foreign political dialogue, cooperation between diplomatic missions, civil protection, defence cooperation, energy and the NB8 brand.

 A separate structure or organization has not been created for the coordination of Nordic-Baltic cooperation; the work is led by one of the partner countries each year, who also sets the focus areas for the given year.
-Currently, in 2017, NB8 cooperation is being led by Norway, focusing on important regional issues, including regional security, hybrid issues, energy security, EU Eastern Partnership, economic development and competitiveness.
-From the broader strategic issues are important transatlantic relations, the future of Europe, relations with Russia, UN issues and terrorism.
+Currently, in 2018, NB8 cooperation is being led by Sweden.

-In 2017, the coordinator of NB8 cooperation will be Sweden.
+In 2019, the coordinator of NB8 cooperation will be Island.

 Estonia named 2014 the Baltic Sea Year in a broader context, since in addition to NB8, Estonia also led the Council of Baltic Sea States (CBSS) and headed Baltic cooperation (in both the Baltic Assembly and the Baltic Council of Ministers) in 2014.
 All of these roles coming together enabled the coordination and harmonisation of various forms of regional cooperation activities in order to reduce duplication and to address topical issues comprehensively.